 Researcher and lecturer at National University of Engineering (Lima-Peru).
 Specialist in synthesis, development and application of multifunctional nanomaterials for environmental and energy applications.
 She holds a doctoral degree in Physics from the National University of Engineering and a Licentiate degree from Uppsala University (Sweden).
 Winner of the L’Oréal-CONCYTEC-UNESCO, “For Women in Science” Award (Lima, 2011), and Graña y Montero Peruvian National Research Award, 5th Edition (2014).
 She has been leading projects related to water treatment and bioclimatic applications for rural areas in Peru.

-Ener Salinas is currently a Principal Scientist in the Group of Applied Physics at ABB Power Grids Research in Sweden where he has worked since 2008.
-His background is in both, theoretical physics and industrial engineering (both degrees from Lima, Peru).
-He obtained his PhD from Chalmers University in 2001.
-He worked at London South Bank University (LSBU) from 2002 to 2008 and after that he was a research fellow for 6 years until 2014.
-There, he worked in the Physical Electronics group and led several projects involving research in electromagnetic fields in relation to telecoms (ADSL and VDSL).
-He was convener of the WG C4.204 that produced the Technical Brochure (TB) 373 on Magnetic Field Mitigation Techniques.
-At ABB he contributed to various developments such as HVDC breaker, Wireless power transfer for various applications, magnetic levitation and ultrafast transportation.
-He is main inventor of 24 inventions/patents.
-In 2002 he got the ELFORSK award for the best work in Power Technology in Sweden.
-In 2007 he received from the Physics Peruvian Society an honorary award for Outstanding contributions to the development of physics in Peru and in 2014 he received the Mission of the Year award from ABB.
-Currently, he is the convener of the CIGRE working group WG C4.44 on the topic “EMC for Large Solar PV Systems” that aims to produce a TB by 2020.
-He maintains cooperation with several research organizations, among others KTH (Sweden) where he is mentor of the Hyperloop (Elon Musk) project, and UNI (Peru).
+Ener Salinas is currently a Principal Scientist in the Group of Applied Physics at Hitachi Energy Research in Sweden.
+Previously he worked in ABB Corporate Research since 2008.
+His background is in both, theoretical physics, and electronic engineering (both degrees from Lima, Peru).
+He obtained his PhD from Chalmers University and worked at London South Bank University (LSBU) in the Physical Electronics group from 2002 to 2008.
+He was also a visiting research fellow there until 2014.
+At ABB he contributed to various developments such as the HVDC breaker and wireless power transfer for various applications.
+He is main inventor of 25 inventions/patents.
+In 2002 he got the ELFORSK award for the best work in Power Technology in Sweden, and in 2014 he received the Mission of the Year award from ABB.
+He maintains cooperation with several research organizations, among others CIGRE, KTH (Sweden) and UNI (Peru).